gsoules/MkDocs/digital-archive/docs/archivist/common-vocabulary.md

 ![Why the common vocabulary is needed](common-vocabulary-8.jpg)

-The previous example illustrates how the Common Vocabulary feature work with sites that use a flat, keyword vocabulary.
+The previous example illustrates how the Common Vocabulary feature works with sites that use a flat, keyword vocabulary.
 The next example shows how it works with sites that use hierarchical vocabularies.
 The example below shows how one organization elevated the term `Church` from `Structures, Ceremonial, Church`